ankanbhunia/AttenScriptNetPR/README.md

 # Script Identification in Natural Scene Image and Video Frame using Attention based Convolutional-LSTM Network [[PDF]](AttenScriptNet.pdf)[[Arxiv]](https://arxiv.org/ftp/arxiv/papers/1801/1801.00470.pdf)
 [https://www.sciencedirect.com/science/article/pii/S0031320318302590](https://www.sciencedirect.com/science/article/pii/S0031320318302590)

-### Complete codes of the paper were developed by [Ankan Kumar Bhunia](https://in.linkedin.com/in/ankan-kumar-bhunia-0a5ab8138) and the central idea of the paper was proposed by [Ayan Kumar Bhunia](https://sites.google.com/site/ayanbhunia007/)

 ```Published in Pattern Recognition 2019```

 This repository contains the codes and instructions to use the trained models for all the four datasets described in the paper.